-With the latest developments of technology and the Internet, the shopping behaviors of consumers are gradually spreading from offline to online places.
-Research has shown that 59% of participants do online research before purchasing for the best possible choice.
-In the UK, these patterns are not the exception, and this is often referred to as an omnichannel experience.
-In this article, you will get to know more about this model with the 3 most outstanding omnichannel business examples in the UK.
+With the latest developments of technology and the Internet, consumers’ shopping behaviors are gradually spreading from offline to online places.
+Research has shown that 59% of participants do online research before purchasing the best possible choice.
+In the UK, these patterns are not the exception, often referred to as an omnichannel experience.
+In this article, you will learn more about this model with the 3 most outstanding omnichannel business examples in the UK.

 What is an omnichannel experience?

 You might be more familiar with the multi-channel approach, which refers to the ability to shop on different platforms.
 Omnichannel experience can be understood as a multi-channel sales approach, plus more depth in the level of integration.
 Specifically, an omnichannel business allows customers to move seamlessly between different online and offline selling channels.

 Examples of omnichannel shopping are when customers buy online and pick up in store, or real-time synchronization between the data in different locations.